Samsung Galaxy Note 10 full review

 The big news here is that the regular Note 10 will finally appeal to those who like the idea of the Note but have always found it simply too big.

 It’s worth pointing out that the regular Note 10 comes in some different colour options compared to the Note 10+.
 It’s available in Aura Glow and Aura Black which is the same but then an Aura Pink model.
+The Aura White is only for the larger model.

 The Glow option is extremely mirrored and has a rainbow of colours like an oil slick in it that dance around as you move the phone.
+It's the white Note 10+ that hides grubby marks the best so you'll have to live with it on the regular model.

 Specs & Features